-When using OS/2 operating systems with installed DRAM of greater than 64MB, you need to set this option to Enabled otherwise leave this on Disabled.
+When using OS/2 operating systems with installed DRAM of greater than 64MB, you need to Enable this option otherwise leave this on the setup default of Disabled.

 Video ROM BIOS Shadow (Enabled)

 This field allows you to change the video BIOS location from ROM to RAM.
 Relocating to RAM enhances system performance, as information access is faster than the ROM.